MikeTsakov/WASP-3DDomeProject/README.md

 This project is part of WASP Summer School 2022.

 You can also find the original files from [HERE](https://weber.itn.liu.se/~karlu20/courses/TNM091-2022/).
+1. Scroll down to "Laboratory Excercises"
+2. Go to 4 "Realtime rendering"
+3. Click the "instructions" link

 To see the full story videos please check [Youtube](https://www.youtube.com/playlist?list=PLIg3Fnk71bdlRUuCPCKDBTjjNYu17zQWu).